rafaelmartins/g-octave/README.rst

 *-u, --update*
     try to update a package or all the installed packages

+*-s, --search*
+    search for packages with some term on the name (regular expressions allowed)

 *-C, --unmerge*
     try to unmerge a package instead of merge